OpenEvalProject/evals/manuscripts/elife-39800/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/39800/elife-39800-fig8-v2.jpg)

-**Figure 8.:** 21-specific AMB.(A) MSP121-specific CD11b+CD11c+ (AMB) and CD11b—CD11c— B cells were flow cytometry sorted from the spleen of NIMP23→Rag2 chimeric mice at 35dpi; MSP1-/-21-specific B cells were flow cytometry sorted from the spleen of naïve NIMP23→Rag2, and these three B cell populations were submitted to mRNAseq analysis.
+**Figure 8.:** (A) MSP121-specific CD11b+CD11c+ (AMB) and CD11b—CD11c— B cells were flow cytometry sorted from the spleen of NIMP23→Rag2-/- chimeric mice at 35dpi; MSP121-specific B cells were flow cytometry sorted from the spleen of naïve NIMP23→Rag2-/-, and these three B cell populations were submitted to mRNAseq analysis.
 The heat map displays level of expression of selected individual genes known to be up or downregulated on either MZ, B1 B cells or both.
-Each column represents an individual mouse. (-/-B) Flow cytometry analysis of surface markers of either MZ, B1 B cells or both, on MSP121-specific CD11b+CD11c+ (AMB) (blue) and MSP121-specific IgMhi (red) B cells from the spleen of IghNIMP23/+ mice at 20dpi.
+Each column represents an individual mouse.
+(B) Flow cytometry analysis of surface markers of either MZ, B1 B cells or both, on MSP121-specific CD11b+CD11c+ (AMB) (blue) and MSP121-specific IgMhi (red) B cells from the spleen of IghNIMP23/+ mice at 20dpi.
 (C) Flow cytometry analysis of GC markers on MSP121-specific CD11b—CD11c— (non-AMB, left) and CD11b+CD11c+ (AMB, right) B cells from the spleen of IghNIMP23/+ mice at 20dpi.
 (D) Flow cytometry analysis showing the expression of CD11b and CD11c on MSP121-specific CD11b+CD11c+ (AMB, blue) compared to GC (CD38loGL-7hi, red) B cells from the spleen of IghNIMP23/+ mice.
 Data generated with 5–6 mice per group.

 All together, these data further show that P. chabaudi-specific AMB represent a distinct subset of short-lived activated B cells.